 Cocoa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Cocoa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cocoa Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Cocoa Beach include Irish, English, Italian, and French .
+Important ancestries of people in Cocoa Beach include German, Irish, English, Italian, and Polish.

 The most common language spoken in Cocoa Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.